-If we are notified of a positive case of COVID-19 by a parent or staff member, we are obligated to report all relevant information to the local health department and to seek their direction.
+If we are notified of COVID-19 diagnosis or positive test result by a parent or staff member, we are obligated to report all relevant information to the local health department and to seek their direction.
 Families will be notified confidentially via email of any known COVID-19 exposures.
 The local health department will initiate contact tracing.

 Licensed health professionals will advise families on appropriate next steps and evaluate if COVID-19 testing is warranted (see Post-Illness Return Procedure).
-We will follow CDC guidelines for cleaning the classroom or school following a positive case of COVID-19 in the community.
+We will follow CDC guidelines for cleaning the classroom or school following a COVID-19 diagnosis in the community.